 6. Use Of Extra Virgin Olive Oil

 No dish from the Mediterranean is complete without a generous amount of extra virgin olive oil.
 In central and southern Italy, it is a staple, and people go through bottles and bottles of it.
 Most Italians never use any other oil.
-It can be used for low-heat stir-frying, dressing pretty much anything,
+It can be used for low-heat stir-frying, dressing pretty much anything, or even for baking and sweets.
+Unheated, unfiltered, and freshly pressed, extra-virgin olive oil is the best option to go for.
+Olive is filled with antioxidants, vitamin E, and healthy monounsaturated fat.

 7. Ignore Imported Foods